 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-Students are prepared to integrate technology with human activities, respond to global changes, solve problems, and create and manage the technological production of information and creative products.
+Graduates are prepared to integrate technology with human activities, respond to global changes, solve problems and create and manage the technological production of information and creative products.
 Core information technology industries are among the fastest growing sectors in the U.S. economy.
 Graduates find employment opportunities with corporations and businesses, nonprofit and government agencies, digital arts media industries and in the academic world.

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: